usnistgov/NeXLUncertainties.jl/docs/src/composing.md

 sequentially as described in "sequential steps".
 However, it would often be more efficient to compute the MACs in parallel as a single step.

-There is a syntax for that using the "¦" operator which for this purpose I'll call the "parallel operator".
-If we have X-rays represented by `x1`, `x2` and `x3` then we could create a single step `x123 = x1 ¦ x2 ¦ x3`

-There are two operators to handle steps that can be calculated in parallel and combined to look like a single step = "¦" and "|".
-The first of these,
-\\brokenbar or "¦", uses `@threads` to parallelize the calculation.
+There are two operators to handle steps that can be calculated in parallel and combined to look like a single step = "^" and "|".
+The first of these, "^", uses `@threads` to parallelize the calculation.
 The second performs the calculation sequentially.
 If the calculation is simple and quick use "|".
-If the calculation is longer and more complex, "¦" *may* be faster depending upon the relative cost of the calculation and the cost of spinning up multiple threads.  "|" and "¦" are syntactic sugar for the "ParallelMeasurementModel" type.
+If the calculation is longer and more complex, "^" *may* be faster depending upon the relative cost of the calculation and the cost of spinning up multiple threads.  "|" and "^" are syntactic sugar for the "ParallelMeasurementModel" type.

-There is a second use for the "|" and "¦" operators (or the `ParallelMeasurementModel` type) is to pass variables unmodified from one step to the next using the `MaintainInputs` and `AllInputs` `MeasurementModel` types.
+There is a second use for the "|" and "^" operators (or the `ParallelMeasurementModel` type) is to pass variables unmodified from one step to the next using the `MaintainInputs` and `AllInputs` `MeasurementModel` types.